Blanketo123/skills_programming/README.md

 # Skills: Programming - Introduction Level

 ## Description
-This project is a comprehensive analytics platform designed to process and visualize football league data.
+This project is a comprehensive analytics platform designed to process and visualize football league data in Switzerland.
 It integrates a Jupyter Notebook for interactive analysis and a Python script for deploying an interactive web application.

 ### Key Features
 - **Interactive Visualizations**: Provides rich visualizations for trends and performance.